 Josh Grillo, Co-Founder of Resident360

-Simply define what property specifications best sell the property (convenience, luxury, amenities, etc.) and keep the sales pitch to a minimum.
+Simply define what property specifications best sell the property (convenience, luxury, amenities, etc.) and keep your apartment marketing sales pitch to a minimum.

 Include important search words, like “two bedroom” or “loft,” as well as regional identifiers including ZIP code, city, or community name.
 Think about which specific items renters will use to find you in the search results.